History walk sparks local engagement

 Building on that, she identified a desire to bring something new to St Peter’s Community Centre in Westfield, a place that’s already active and well-used.
 The aim was to create a different kind of event that might attract local residents who don’t normally visit the centre.

-Sarah helped connect SSHC with the Westfield Community Association (WCA), a local group that aims to develop a stronger sense of community in their area.
-Together, they planned a fascinating history walk, bringing the stories of Westfield to the people who live there, without needing anyone to travel.
+Sarah helped connect SSHC, who usually host history events at their venue in Yeovil, with Westfield Community Association (WCA), who run the centre.
+Together, they planned a local history walk bringing the stories of Westfield to the people who live there, without needing anyone to travel.

 She introduced Mike, a local volunteer from WCA with great knowledge of Westfield’s past, to Joseph from SSHC, who regularly leads history walks in Yeovil.
 They worked together to create a route, and Sarah supported by helping with planning, designing posters and leaflets, and making sure the event was safe – including preparing for the hot weather on the day.